-Those ferries take you across the water from Södermalm to Luma and Hammarby Sjöstad, Stockholm's latest, most modern city district.
-Ferries run daily during the summer season and on spring and fall weekends, and they are handicap and bicycle friendly.
+The ferries take you across the water from Södermalm to Luma and Hammarby Sjöstad, Stockholm's latest, most modern city district.
+Ferries run daily during the summer and on spring and fall weekends.
 These ferries are free of charge.

 TAXI